Paul McClain: Storylines

-When Tracey tells Paul, his father Leo wants to get in contact with him, He refuses to speak to his father.
+When Tracey tells Paul his father Leo wants to get in contact with him, he refuses to speak to his father.
 Leo arrives in Ramsay Street and Paul is very frosty towards him and refuses to listen to Leo's story of how he's changed and beaten his alcoholism.
 Paul eventually softens and agrees to bond with his father, visiting him occasionally.
 Paul realises he likes Hannah as more than just a friend, but it comes a little too late as she leaves to stay in France with her friend Claire Girard (Adele Schober) for six months.
-When the local residents of Erinsborough enter a contest to win a bequest of $7,000 left by Madge's grandfather, Jack Ramsay.
-Paul enlists the help of local mechanic Drew Kirk (Dan Paris) to help him design a flying machine in order to fly across the river.
+When the local residents of Erinsborough enter a contest to win a bequest of $7,000 left by Madge's grandfather, Jack Ramsay, Paul enlists the help of local mechanic Drew Kirk (Dan Paris) to help him design a flying machine in order to fly across the river.
 Patrick Greenwood (Matthew Barnes) gets under Paul's skin by mocking the machine and his father and the two have a fight at the garage, which is quickly broken up by Drew.
 The day of the bequest arrives and Patrick's machine only manages to make it two feet; Paul and Drew's invention makes it a little further, but they ultimately lose out to university student Tuong Pham (Trent Huen).

 During Hannah's absence, Paul finds himself the subject of unwanted female attention at Erinsborough High.
 Around this time, Tad Reeves (Jonathon Dutton) arrives from Tindara to stay with his cousin, Toadfish Rebecchi (Ryan Moloney) and he and Paul quickly make friends.
 When Leo returns to Erinsborough and stays with the Bishops, Paul is delighted.
 However, Harold is unimpressed when he finds out Leo and Paul were at the local pub, as Leo is an alcoholic.
 Things are tense when Leo suggests that if Angela was alive, she would not let him see Paul.
 Eventually things are resolved and Leo goes back to Port Lincoln and suggests Paul join him on the next holiday.
 Hannah returns from France and confronts Paul when she finds out he has been dating Jade Cleary (Talia Krape) while she was absent.
-Paul counters that Jade told him Hannah had been seeing Clarie's brother Pascale, while she was in France.
+Paul counters that Jade told him Hannah had been seeing Claire's brother Pascale, while she was in France.
 Paul and Hannah temporarily break up, but later reunite.